Battle of the Catalaunian Plains: Forces

 The Bastarnae, Bructeri, Geloni and Neuri had disappeared hundreds of years before the time of the Huns, while the Bellonoti had never existed at all: presumably the learned poet was thinking of the Balloniti, a people invented by Valerius Flaccus nearly four centuries earlier.

 On the other hand, Thompson believes that the presence of Burgundians on the Hunnic side is credible, noting that a group is documented remaining east of the Rhine; he believes that the other peoples Sidonius mentions (the Rugians, Sciri, and Thuringians) were participants in this battle.
-Although there is no direct evidence that Heruli were present, as indirect evidence, centuries later Paulus Diaconus listed the subject peoples who Attila could call upon in addition to the better known Goths and Gepids: "Marcomanni, Suebi, Quadi, and alongside them the Herules, Thuringi and Rugii".
+Although there is no direct evidence that Heruli were present, as indirect evidence, centuries later Paulus Diaconus listed the subject peoples Attila could call upon in addition to the better known Goths and Gepids: "Marcomanni, Suebi, Quadi, and alongside them the Herules, Thuringi and Rugii".

 Thompson remarks in a footnote, "I doubt that Attila could have fed an army of even 30,000 men".
 Lindner argues that by crossing the Carpathians to the area of modern Hungary the Huns had forfeited their best logistic base and grazing grounds, and that the Great Hungarian Plain could only support 15,000 mounted nomads.
 Schultheis notes that Attila had control of other Hunnic groups east of the Carpathians, and proposes the eastern half of Attila's empire could field an additional 7,000 to 12,000 men based on later 6th century sources.
 Kim notes that the Huns continued to use the Xiongnu decimal system, meaning their army was probably organised into divisions of 10, 100, 1000, and 10,000, but no real estimates of Hunnic military capacity can be determined.
 Their barbarian allies do receive mentions at other times in other sources: in 430 CE.
 The Hunnish king Octar was defeated by a force of 3,000 Neckar Burgundians who would later come under Hun subjugation, and Heather estimates that the Gepids and the Amali Goths could have each fielded a maximum of 15,000 men at the Battle of Nedao in 454.
 Schultheis argues that when combining primary and secondary source estimates Attila's forces would number more than 100,000 on paper, but were likely closer to 70,000.
-The Chronicon Paschale, which preserves an extremely abbreviated and garbled fragment of Priscus' account of the campaign, states that Attila's forces numbered in the tens of thousands.
+The Chronicon Paschale, which preserves an extremely abbreviated and garbled fragment of Priscus's account of the campaign, states that Attila's forces numbered in the tens of thousands.
 Assuming that the Hunnic and Germanic forces were roughly the same size as the Roman and federate army, those involved in the battle could have been well in excess of 100,000 combatants in total.
 This excludes the inevitable servants and camp followers who usually escape mention in the primary sources.